espenja/rudfoss-radtools/packages/react-imo/README.md

 - Full support for mono-repo solutions
 - Uses well supported tools: React, webpack, TypeScript, ExpressJS
 - Fully bundled client and server (no need to deploy 100k files in node_modules)

+## Guidelines

+Anything related to the request should be attached to the `req` object.
+This means internal state, session, loggers, instance vars and other data. `req` binds it all together.